1,000+ Opportunities

 The results of the efforts made to secure funds from sources other than the MR&I program.
 Provide the current rate schedule for the water supply and treatment systems.
 Other information the applicant believes pertinent or that the Chief Engineer requests.

-Based on current listing details, eligibility includes: North Dakota communities and water systems.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: North Dakota communities and water systems.
+Confirm the full requirements in the official notice before applying.